SairajChowdhary/Sairaj-s-Pulse/README.md

 # Sairaj's Pulse
-**aka The Oracle of Dalal street**
+**The Oracle of Dalal street**
-**Sairaj's Pulse** is an interactive and visually-rich dashboard for simulating stock sentiment analysis and volatility prediction, with a focus on the Indian stock market (NSE).
+/**Sairaj's Pulse** is an interactive and visually-rich dashboard for simulating stock sentiment analysis and volatility prediction, with a focus on the Indian stock market (NSE).
 Designed with a modern UI and smooth animations, it provides a comprehensive mock trading and analytics experience for enthusiasts, students, and developers interested in financial data visualization.

 ---